 Prime Minister Mackenzie King commissions Parisian urban planner Jacques Gréber to create a Master Plan to govern the long-term growth and development of the National Capital Region.

-Gréber’s Plan is now complete, concluding: “The restoration of the Chaudière Islands to their primitive beauty and wildness, is perhaps the theme of greatest importance, from the aesthetic point of view ‒ the theme that will appeal, not only to local citizens, but to all Canadians who take pride in their country and its institutions.”
+Gréber’s Plan concludes: “The restoration of the Chaudière Islands to their primitive beauty and wildness is perhaps the theme of greatest importance, from the aesthetic point of view ‒ the theme that will appeal, not only to local citizens, but to all Canadians who take pride in their country and its institutions.”

 The National Capital Commission (NCC) of Canada is established to implement Gréber’s Master Plan.

 The NCC purchases 40 per cent of E.B.
 Eddy’s operations, addressing the most polluting elements of the lumber industry by closing the sulphite plant and the newsprint mill.
 As a condition of this purchase, the NCC is to have first right to purchase E.B.
 Eddy’s remaining property.

 Respected Algonquin elder William (Grandfather) Commanda releases a plan for Asinabka, as he called Akikodjiwan, which means “the place of glare rock.”